Use Projects to Manage Content Access

 When Tableau Desktop users publish a workbook or data source to a site on Tableau Online, they can select a project to publish it to.
 If they don’t specify a project, their content is published to the Default project.

-As an administrator, you can create projects to hold and organize related content resources, or to delegate content management.
-Content resources on Tableau Online are workbooks, views, and data sources, and the projects that hold them.
+As an administrator, you can create projects to hold and organize related content, or to delegate content management.
+Content on Tableau Online are workbooks, views, and data sources, and the projects that hold them.
+If the Data Management Add-on is present, content types also include Flows and Data Roles.

 The following image shows content within the top-level Operations project in the web authoring environment.
 The Operations project contains a few child projects (highlighted) and published workbooks.
 A project can also contain other content types, such as data sources and flows.